jackaholy/SpeedTyping/README.md

 # SpeedTyping

 A web application in progress...
-Soon to be able to test speed typing abilities
+Soon to be able to typeTest speed typing abilities